jinglei207/mkxqimage_rev/README.md

 # mkxqimage_rev
-The resverse engineering result of `mkxqimage`, which is used to extrat XiaoMi Router Rom.
+The reverse engineering result of `mkxqimage`, which is used to extrat XiaoMi Router Rom.

 ## Compile
 ```